gariepyz/gariepyz/README.md

 * Check out my NBA sports analytics article ([An Exploration of NBA Team Building Strategy Using Economic Theory & Statistics](https://medium.com/@zgariepy123/an-exploration-of-nba-team-building-strategy-using-economic-theory-statistics-1d3f1827ed9a))

-* Open to collaborating on projects and innovative ideas in the field of sports, geography, health, material science or any other interesting areas.
+* Open to collaborating on projects and innovative ideas in almost any field.

 * Open to work/oppurtunities